DanielJohnston/techtest-bank/README.md

 In addition to the core specs, I've put together a number of tasks to clean up the code and make it more usable in a wider context:

 - [x] Refactor statement printing into its own class
+- [x] Add ability to handle pennies as well as pounds
+- [x] Refactor transactions into their own class
 - [ ] Create an app.rb file that launches a REPL to act as the user interface
-- [ ] Add ability to handle pennies as well as pounds, ideally using the Money gem
+- [ ] Improve accuracy of penny and fractional penny handling, ideally using the Money gem
-- [x] Refactor transactions into their own class
 - [ ] Refactor the list of transactions for an account into its own class
 - [ ] Add statement formatting to handle £10,000 or greater
 - [ ] Log the date a transaction is entered into the system, as a security measure